qibebt-bioinfo/RamEx/README.md

 #### Pretreatment
 Spectral pretreatment will make the spectrum clearer, containing smoothing, baseline removal, normalization and truncation.
 Mean spectra will display their effects.
-Here the results of each step will be kept in the Ramanome for better debugging, and 'mean.spec' exhibit the final dataset.
+Here the results of each step will be kept in the Ramanome for better debugging, and 'plot' exhibit the final dataset.
 ```{r}
 RamEx_data <- RamEx_data %>% Preprocessing.Smooth.Sg %>% Preprocessing.Baseline.Polyfit %>% Preprocessing.Normalize(.,'ch')
 plot(RamEx_data)